JonF678/PoultryManagement/replit.md

 ## Recent Changes: Latest modifications with dates

-### July 11, 2025 - Comprehensive Documentation and User Guide
+### July 11, 2025 - Comprehensive Documentation and CSV Export Enhancement
 - **Complete README**: Created comprehensive README.md with detailed explanations of every app feature
 - **All Calculations Explained**: Documented every mathematical formula used in the app with examples
 - **Performance Metrics Guide**: Added benchmarks and interpretation guidelines for all metrics